mtangemann/r3/docs/repository_format.md

       out.
 The source will be symlinked given this mail.
 For example:
       `pretrained_weights.pth`.
 Default: the same as `source`.
     - `query`: Optional.
 The original query that was resolved to this dependency.
+  - `ignore`: A list of ignore patterns as used by git.
+The given patterns must not match any file belonging to the job.
+  - `files`: The hash dictionary for all files as created for computing the job hash.

 - The custom metadata file may contain arbitrary metadata.
 Tools building on R3 may further specify parts of the information provided in that file but should fail